telerik/xamarin-forms-docs/controls/calendar/calendar-appointments.md

 - **Detail** *(string)*
 - **Color** *(Color)*
 - **IsAllDay** *(bool)*
-- **RecurrenceRule** *(RecurrenceRule)*

->note In R1 2019 we have added RecurrenceRule property to the *IAppointment* interface in order to support recurrent appointments.
-For more details on this check [RecurrenceRule]({% slug %}) topic.

-With R1 2019 release of Telerik UI for Xamarin we have introduced **Appointment** class, which implements the *IAppointment* interface, so you could directly use it to create appointments.
+>important With R1 2019 release of Telerik UI for Xamarin we have introduced **Telerik.XamarinForms.Input.Appointment** class which implements the *IAppointment* interface as well as adds **RecurrenceRule** property to support [recurrence feature]({% slug calendar-recurrence-overview %}).
+We'd recommend you use directly the **Appointment** class when working with appointments.

 <snippet id='calendar-gettingstarted-appointmentssource-csharp'/>